 What this technology offers

 Our entire product range will fit vertically inside a 1-inch magnet bore and will apply extensions or compressions at cryogenic temperature of up to 10 um to a sub-millimetre sized sample.
-They has a built-in capacitive position sensor to allow the magnitude of these strains to be determined and, critically, have piezoelectric stacks arranged so that their significant thermal expansions upon cool-down substantially cancel each other out meaning that no strains are inadvertently applied to the sample as the temperature is changed.
+They have a built-in capacitive position sensor to allow the magnitude of these strains to be determined and, critically, have piezoelectric stacks arranged so that their significant thermal expansions upon cool-down substantially cancel each other out meaning that the inadvertant strain applied to the sample when the temperature is changed is minimal.